Artist

 How much does GAS make in a year?

-GAS is modeled at $65K-$280K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+GAS is estimated at $65K-$280K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does GAS still make money?